sidiousvic/sidious.pizza/about.md

 <script type="module" src="/scripts/about-age.js"></script>

+My name is Victor René Molina Rodríguez.
+I was born in 1991 in northern Mexico.
+I live in Tokyo, where I work as an engineer for Toyota.

 ## Early Life

-My name is Vic.  _Victor Rene Molina Rodriguez_, in the town of Santa Isabel, Chihuahua, in northern Mexico.
-I grew up in a working-class family, my father sold electric mining cable and mother taught at a public primary school.
-I have one younger brother who I love a lot.
-My mother used to say "we are rich in love." and "you need to live amongst wolves".
-My father used to say "get your shit off the entrance".
+I was born the town of Santa Isabel, Chihuahua, Mexico.
+My father sold electric mining cable and mother taught at a public primary school.
+I have one younger brother.
+I grew up with 90's cartoons, Nintendo, and the internet.
+I've loved football and music all my life.
+I studied university in Las Cruces, USA, spent some time in Hong Kong and Mexico again before moving to Japan.

 ## Work

-Engineer at Toyota in Tokyo, where he leads a small group of fellow primates building software for electric systems.
+I've done many jobs in my life.
+I've been a gardener, teacher, and designer, and now I am an engineering lead wrangling a great team that builds energy systems software.

+## More likes
+Music, football, beer, skateboarding, math, programming, coffee, graphics, reading, sentō, boxing, engines, weightlifting, horse riding, pizza.

+## Philosophy
+I am interested in philosophies that try to observe the true nature of things to allow you, not prescribe to you.
+I think there is no thing such as inaction, there is only delusion.
+I do not treat suffering and temptation as an enemy (sorry, Arjuna), they are only movements in nature that we must pass through.
+I like sharp practical mantras like "Just Do Sh*t" and "No matter what happens, I will be courageous" (thanks, Goku!).

+# Influences
+Kurosawa, Giger, Hemingway, Paz, Hofstader, Roosevelt, Tanizaki, Kar-Wai, Bergman, Toriyama, Chuck Jones, Richard Feynman, Sergio Leone, Grace Hopper, Prigogine.